Police looking for missing 14-year-old girl

-LAS VEGAS (KLAS)– Las Vegas Metropolitan Police Department Missing Persons Detail is looking for 14-year-old, Olivia Townsend, who was last seen near the 5100 block of East Sahara.
+LAS VEGAS (KLAS)– Las Vegas Metropolitan Police Department’s missing persons detail is looking for a 14-year-old girl who was last seen near the 5100 block of East Sahara.

-Townsend is a 14-year-old female with brown hair, brown eyes, five feet five inches, and 100 pounds.
-She was last seen wearing white pajamas with a light-colored design and grey/pink slip-on shoes.
+Olivia Townsend has brown hair and eyes, is 5 feet, 5 inches tall and weighs 100 pounds.
+When last seen, about 6:30 p.m.
+Friday, she was wearing white pajamas with a light-colored design and grey and pink slip-on shoes.

 Police say she may be in severe emotional distress and in need of medical assistance.

-Note: UPDATE: Police on Saturday morning issued a news release saying that Olivia Townsend was found “safe and sound.”